Thursday, 22 December 2016

 Being a night owl, I’d always had trouble getting up in the morning.

-My own trick during my primary and secondary school days was to move the alarm clock forward by half an hour, so that when the alarm went at 6:30am — the time I needed to get out of bed — the real time was 6am.
+My own trick during my primary and secondary school days was to move the time on the clock forward by half an hour, so that when the alarm went at 6:30am — the time I needed to get out of bed — the real time was 6am.
 Very strange logic this, given that I knew in my head what the real time was.
 Surely if I’d wanted to be woken up half an hour earlier than I needed to get up, to give me time to come round gradually, it’d have made more sense to set the alarm earlier rather than move the clock forward.
 For some strange childish reason, my way of half tricking my brain worked well enough.

 Later, I switched to something more effective, because being woken up earlier than needed meant that I’d just doze on.
 What was supposed to be “just 5 minutes” would turn into an hour or, worse, longer, so that I’d end up being late.
 A full bladder has its own mind and there’s no way one can sleep through an insistent full bladder.